Insulin in Pregnancy

 You will also need to take care of the site of insulin injection.
 Avoid areas having bruises, infections, wounds, bumps, or a nodule.
 If you notice rashes, allergic reactions, or infection at the injection site, do not use the area until treated and healed.

 During pregnancy, be wary of signs of hypoglycemia.
-The quickest way to treat hypoglycemia or low sugar levels in pregnancy is to have a spoon of honey, raisins, sugar filled foods, glucose gel, drinks, or sugar-filled foods that can raise blood sugar levels quickly.
+The quickest way to treat hypoglycemia or low sugar levels in pregnancy is to have a spoon of honey, raisins, sugar-filled foods, glucose gel, drinks, or sugar-filled foods that can raise blood sugar levels quickly.

 Have a glucometer at home and monitor your glucose levels at least two to three times per day.
-Sometimes, you may need to check the glucose levels more often, depending on your glucose profile.
+Sometimes, you may need to check your glucose levels more often, depending on your glucose profile.

 For questions like how to take insulin in pregnancy, here are the steps to use an insulin pen in pregnancy.